DavidCdeB/goto/README.md

 In an HPC compuer, if we wnat to check the progress of a run, we do: `qstat -u $USER`

-When you make `qstat -f <JobID>`, among many other things, the following is printed:
+When you make `qstat -f <JobID>`, among many other things, the following is printed in the terminal window:

 ```
 Job Id: 4507181.cx1b